 There are three main ways in which charitable door to door clothing collections operate.
 All have their relative merits.
 If you would like to find out and also find out why you should consider supporting these collections

 In 2011 The Institute of Fundraising (which represents Professional Charitable Fundraisers) published its revised its’ Code of Practice for Charitable Door to Door Collections.
 In November 2012 it incorporated the key requirements of their code into a revised “Code of Fundraising Practice” which covers a broad spectrum of charitable fundraising activities.
-To view the Institute of Fundraising’s Code of Fundraising Practice click here.
+This code has now been adopted by the Fundraising Regulator.
+To view the Fundraising Regulator’s Code of Fundraising Practice click here.

 To view the specific section relating to charitable door to door collections click here.